domis4/setup-macos-vitasdk/README.md

 Lean back and wait cmake to finish.
 This took me 2 hours.
 Now vitasdk is compiled in `Documents/vitasdk/build/`

+## Installing vitasdk

+1. as suggested in https://henkaku.xyz/developer/ move the `vitasdk/build` to `/usr/local/vitasdk`
+2. edit `sudo nano /etc/paths` and add the location of your `vitasdk/bin` folder.
+In case you copied it to `usr/local/vitasdk` it would be:
+`/usr/local/vitasdk/vitasdk/bin`

 More: TBD